 Along Alentejo's southern border with the Algarve are the hills of Serra da Caldeira and the mountain of Monchique.
 Rolling hills of cork peppered with headily scented cystus scrub.

 Aljezur is near to the Atlantic coast but kept at bay by the Portuguese maritime pine woods of the Parque Natural do Sudoeste Alentejano (south west) which in many parts protects the coast from development and runs from the Algarve northward until Sines.
-Along the way the undeveloped Zambujeira du Mar and Milfontes provide low key seaside enjoyment for the Portuguese and expats in the know.
+Along the way the undeveloped Zambujeira du Mar and Milfontes provide low key seaside enjoyment for the Portuguese and a few expats in the know.
 There is some stunningly beautiful coastline to be walked here but don't tell anyone.

 Inland a bit from this point Odemira boasts the perfect climate, a picturesque windmill and inexplicably an over-supply of shoe shops.